All About Cash Management

 Is cash management relevant in the digital age?

 Barring incidences like demonetization and the initial Covid-19 lockdown, cash isn’t slowing down.
 An economy like India is predominantly cash-based, with not enough network systems to replace cash with plastic or digital money entirely, especially as you visit Tier 3 and Tier 4 locations, penetrating deeper.

 Our NIST Cybersecurity Framework is designed on the following lines – to identify, protect, detect, respond and recover.
-As for security protocols, all connections to the external network are carried via firewall, IPS using secured protocols and is configured to restrict access of various resources.
-Domain level group policies are in effect in the entire network which restricts the usage of all hardware / software resources.
+As for security protocols, all connections to the external network are carried via a firewall, IPS using secured protocols, and is configured to restrict access to various resources.
+Domain-level group policies are in effect in the entire network which restricts the usage of all hardware/software resources.
 We follow an approved method to isolate the services to banks, both physically and logically to segregate from other clients.
-Exchange over shared networks is protected against unauthorized interception by virtual private networks (“VPN”) with encrypted tunnels or end-to-end encryption between authenticated end points.
+Exchange over shared networks is protected against unauthorized interception by virtual private networks (“VPN”) with encrypted tunnels or end-to-end encryption between authenticated endpoints.

 RADMUS is a mobile application developed by us, where the cash collection executive can quickly manage his daily transactions while capturing the receipts and uploading it securely with the scanner app.

 Our information security policy is customised to reflect our environment and culture and to meet our specific security needs.
 Our information security policy is prepared by the Chief Technology Officer and approved by the senior management.
 Our information security policy is subject to periodic review and revision and is published bi-annually and made available to all relevant employees, including Regional Heads, Branch Heads, Department Heads, and employees who work under each of the business verticals.